Jaskaran197/KWS-TF-MCU/README.md

 A quick guide on quantizing the KWS neural network models is [here](Deployment/Quant_guide.md).
 The example code for running a DNN model on a Cortex-M development board is also provided [here](Deployment).

+## Running inference locally

+inference.py contains code to run the trained model locally to evaluate and sanity test.
+PyAudio is used to take audio from mic connected to system and feed to tf graph.
+Results are printed on  terminal.